iotaledger/wallet.rs/docs/docs/libraries/nodejs/getting_started.md

 :::
 ## Installation

-Currently, the package isn't published,  so you'll need to link it to your project using  _npm_  or  _yarn_ .
+The package is published in the [npmjs](https://www.npmjs.com/package/@iota/wallet).
 We also use  _dotenv_  for password management in the examples.

 - To install with NPM, you can run the following command:
 ```